 We had the opportunity to sell several virtual companies in the years prior to the pandemic.
 So we knew that virtual companies were not a creature of the pandemic.
 We did see more virtual companies when the pandemic forced everyone to work remotely.

 We also noticed something puzzling.
-Maybe only an investment banker would pick up on this trend: virtual companies were selling for higher prices in an exit transaction than comparable bricks and mortar companies.
+Maybe only an M&A advisor would pick up on this trend: fully-remote companies were selling for higher prices in an exit transaction than comparable bricks and mortar companies.

 It may seem counter-intuitive.
 How can a company with no physical head office be worth more than a traditional company with an established presence?
 It just seemed nebulous.